-In Flutter Stateless Widget are the widgets that can not change their state, that is in Stateless Widget there is a method(function) called as build which is responsible for drawing components on the screen is called only once.
+Stateless Widget: In Flutter Stateless Widget are the widgets that can not change their state, that is in Stateless Widget there is a method(function) called build which is responsible for drawing components on the screen called only once.
 To redraw a stateless widget one has to create a new instance of the stateless widget.

-Center is also a predefined widget by Flutter Team, which takes another widget in its child argument.
-Using Center Widget as the name suggest it will display Widget in its child argument in Center
+Center Widget: Center is also a predefined widget by Flutter Team, which takes another widget in its child argument.
+Using Center Widget as the name suggests it will display Widget in its child argument in Center.

-The text widget is also predefined by Flutter Team, which is used to display text.
-Let us now build a Hello World App using Flutter
+Text Widget: The text widget is also predefined by Flutter Team, which is used to display text.
+Let us now build a Hello World App using Flutter.

-GeeksForGeeks: It is a user Defined class which inherits Stateless Widget, that is all the property of Stateless Widget is in GeeksForGeeks
+GeeksForGeeks: It is a user Defined class that inherits Stateless Widget, that is all the property of Stateless Widget is in GeeksForGeeks

-Build: It is a method which is responsible for drawing components on the Screen it takes a BuildContext as an argument which has information about which widget has to be displayed and in which order it has to be painted on the screen.
+Build: It is a method that is responsible for drawing components on the Screen it takes a BuildContext as an argument that has information about which widget has to be displayed and in which order it has to be painted on the screen.

 It does not look like a Modern App, Let us add material design!